The Wonders of Tamanu Oil

 Why Is Tamanu Oil So Expensive?

-As you read the process for collection and curing above you can see that it takes a great deal of time to produce a small amount of tamanu oil.
+As you read the process for collection and curing above you can see that it takes a great deal of time and work to produce a small amount of tamanu oil.

 It takes many, many nuts to produce even a small quantity of oil.